ShizukaDonaghue/luve/TESTING.md

 * **Modal for Delete Product Review [#84](https://github.com/ShizukaDonaghue/luve/issues/84)**

   ***Issue:***
-  When a user tries to delete a product review, a modal is displayed to confirm deletion.
+  When a user tries to delete a product review, a modal is displayed to confirm the deletion.
 Where there were multiple product reviews for a product by the same user, when the user confirmed to delete a product review in the modal displayed, the first review by the user was deleted regardless of which review the user was trying to delete.

   ***Solution:***
   This issue was caused by the modal having the same ID for all product reviews for the user.